ccao-data/model-sales-val/README.md

 The sales validation model (hereafter referred to as "the model") uses simple statistics and heuristics to identify such sales.
 For example, it calculates the standard deviation in (log) sale price by area and property type, then flags any sales beyond a certain number of standard deviations from the mean.
 It also uses a variety of common heuristics, such as matching last names, foreclosure information, etc.

 Non-arms-length transactions can affect any process that uses sales data.
-As such, we currently use the output of this model to exclude flagged transactions from:
+As such, we currently use the output of this model, along with human analyst review information, to exclude flagged transactions from:

 - The training data of our [valuation models](https://github.com/ccao-data/model-res-avm#model-overview)
 - [Sales ratio statistics reports](https://www.cookcountyassessor.com/riverside-2023) produced by our valuation models